-One Trustee, the Chief Executive Officer (CEO), has been paid remuneration and received related pension benefits from her employment with the multi-academy trust.
-The CEO only receives remuneration in respect of services she provides undertaking her role under her contract of employment.
+One Trustee, who serves as the Chief Executive Officer (CEO) and Accounting Officer (AO), is paid remuneration and receives related pension benefits as a result of employment with the multi-academy trust.
+The remuneration and other benefits arise solely for services provided under a contract of employment, and not for fulfilling the role of a trustee.
 The value of remuneration and pension benefits was as follows: